Cluster categories for marked surfaces: punctured case: Introduction

 \subsection{Context}

+In Section~\ref{app:clan} we recall notions and notations about skewed-gentle algebras that we will use throughout the paper.
 In Section~\ref{sec:2}, we recall the background of cluster categories associated to triangulated marked surfaces.
-In Section~\ref{sec:3}, we study the skew-gentle algebra from an admissible triangulation and give a correspondence between tagged curves and string objects.
+In Section~\ref{sec:3}, we study the skewed-gentle algebra associated to an admissible triangulation and give a correspondence between tagged curves and string objects.
 The relation between such correspondences from different admissible triangulations is also studied.
-In Section~\ref{sec:5}, we give homological interpretations of geometric objects from marked surfaces, namely, intersection numbers, the tagged rotation and the exchange graph of tagged triangulations.
-An example is presented in Section~\ref{sec:ex}, to demonstrate some of the notions/results of the paper.
-The technical proof of the main theorem, Theorem~\ref{thm:Int}, is in Section~\ref{sec:proof}.
-In Appendix~\ref{app:clan} we recall notions and notations about skew-gentle algebras that we need to use in the paper, in Appendix~\ref{app:ex} we discuss some properties of admissible triangulations and in Appendix~\ref{app:DWZ}, we recall DWZ mutation of decorated representations.
+In Section~\ref{sec:5}, we give homological interpretations of geometric objects from marked surfaces, namely, tagged rotation, intersection numbers and exchange graph of tagged triangulations.
+An example is presented in Section~\ref{sec:ex}, to demonstrate some of the notions/results in the paper.
+The technical proof of the main theorem, Theorem~\ref{thm:Int}, is given in Section~\ref{sec:proof}.
+In Appendix~~\ref{app:ex} we discuss some properties of admissible triangulations and in Appendix~~\ref{app:DWZ} we recall DWZ mutation of decorated representations.